KoyyalamudiMadhusri/QARepositorytask/README.md

 # QARepositorytask
 1..User should able to select required city,pickup,drop and should able to rent a car
-    2.user should able to rent a car by giving the address 2.GIVEN John is on tivixlabs website
+    2.user should able to rent a car by clicking rent button 3.user should to rent a car by filling email and other details

+2.GIVEN John is on tivixlabs website
-WHEN he enters all the required iinformation about car booking AND he hits 'search'
+WHEN he enters all the required information about car booking details AND he hits 'search'
 THEN user should see the car rental details
-AND he is directed rent page when clicked on rent button AND user should fill the required details for rent and he should able to rent car
+AND he is directed to rent page when clicked on rent button AND user should fill the required details for car  rent AND user should able to rent car

 Test cases
 1.Model should not accept special characters and should had a specific length